embatty/KL_2025/course_modules_2025/Alignment_&_VariantCalling/WCS_Variant_Calling_Thailand2025.md

 ## Data Preparation

 Grab the raw fastq files from ENA.
 We will map Illumina short read data associated with the outbreak case isolate you've been assigned.
-If you have been assigned a case isolate of a different bacterial species other than Klebsiella pneumoniae, use the following run accession as an example to execute the commands below: ERR4095905 (c/o Dr. Francesc Coll).
+If you have been assigned a case isolate of a different bacterial species other than Klebsiella pneumoniae, use the following run accession as an example to execute the commands below: ERR4095905 (c/o Dr. Francesc Coll for short reads).
+Use the E. coli sample, ERR3284704 for the long read mapping and variant calling and EC958 as the reference genome.

 ```
+# Short reads:
 wget ftp://ftp.sra.ebi.ac.uk/vol1/fastq/ERR409/005/ERR4095905/ERR4095905_1.fastq.gz
 wget ftp://ftp.sra.ebi.ac.uk/vol1/fastq/ERR409/005/ERR4095905/ERR4095905_2.fastq.gz
+# Long reads
+wget ftp://ftp.sra.ebi.ac.uk/vol1/fastq/ERR328/004/ERR3284704/ERR3284704.fastq.gz
+# Download the E. coli reference from https://www.ncbi.nlm.nih.gov/nuccore/NZ_HG941718.1?report=fasta and rename with Ecoli_ref.fasta.
+mv seq.fasta Ecoli_ref.fasta
 ```

 ### 1. Quality Control: